Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Complex structures on non-classical flag domains

 As in Theorem \ref{new complex D} we will abuse notations to denote the underlying differentiable manifold $D^{\mathrm{diff}}$ of $D$ with the two complex structures by respectively.

 By applying Theorem \ref{complex on check DR}, we deduce the following theorem.

 \begin{theorem} Let the assumption be as in Theorem \ref{new complex D}.
-Then there exists a parabolic subgroup $B^{R}$ of $G_\C$ with Lie algebra such that $\check D^R=G_\C/B^R$ is a complex flag manifold.
-Moreover $D^R$ is a $G_\R$-orbit of the base point $o=[B^R]$ in $\check D^R$ and hence is a classical period domain. \end{theorem}
+Then there exists a parabolic subgroup $B'$ of $G_\C$ with Lie algebra such that $\check D'=G_\C/B'$ is a complex flag variety.
+Moreover $D'$ is a $G_\R$-orbit of the base point $o=[B']$ in $\check D'$ and hence is a classical flag domain. \end{theorem}